RicardoNunes2000/HumanMint/README.md

 # HumanMint v2

 HumanMint cleans and normalizes messy contact data with one call.
 It standardizes names, emails, phones, addresses, departments, titles, and organizations.
-It’s built for both public-sector data and B2B (CEOs, VPs, directors, managers) and ships with curated public-sector mappings.
+It's built for both public-sector data and B2B (CEOs, VPs, directors, managers) and ships with curated public-sector mappings.

 ```python
 from humanmint import mint